As Gannett, GateHouse merge, newspaper cost-cutting persists

 The Cape Cod paper, for example, launched a program that invited readers to submit suggestions for investigative stories.
 Similarly, The Fayetteville Observer in North Carolina started a new feature that invites readers to answer a topical question it posts each Sunday.

 But the Observer, acquired by GateHouse in 2016, has struggled.
-Buyouts followed the acquisition, and this week GateHouse eliminated the job of the newspaper’s publisher, assigning that responsibility to an executive who already oversees four other North Carolina papers.
+Buyouts followed the acquisition, and last week GateHouse eliminated the job of the newspaper’s publisher, assigning that responsibility to an executive who already oversees four other North Carolina papers.

 The Cape Cod newspaper, meanwhile, laid off courthouse reporter Wheeler Cowperthwaite last week.
 Cowperthwaite said GateHouse offered him just $400 in severance – which, had he accepted, would have barred him from applying for work at GateHouse newspapers for two years.